-A dentist is a physician who is involved in the field of dentistry which involves the mouth, teeth, gums and related areas.
+A dentist is a physician whose practice is in the field of dentistry.
+This involves the mouth, teeth, gums and related areas.
 Some studies have shown that diseases relating to the teeth and gums can be indicative or indicators of some health issues.
-The health of the mouth is essential to the general overall health of the body and dentists will encourage and assist their patients in maintaining a healthy mouth by regular cleaning and check-ups.
+The health of the mouth is essential to the general overall health of the body and a dentist will encourage and assist their patients in maintaining a healthy mouth by regular cleaning and check-ups.

 Like most careers in the health industry, a dentist is required to be caring and compassionate as well as clever and competent.
 Since many people are afraid of visiting a dental office for treatment, it is beneficial for a dentist to be good with people and to be able to reassure them and explain procedures to them in a simple way.

 Academic qualifications vary around the world but generally require a bachelor of science degree and then further postgraduate studies.
 Most countries performing western medicine require a dentist to have completed four years of postgraduate study to qualify as either a DDS (Doctor of Dental Surgery) or DMD (Doctor of Dental Medicine).
 Other dental degrees valid in various countries include: BDent (Bachelor of Dentistry); BDSc (Bachelor of Dental Science); MDent (Master of Dentistry); and DD (Doctor of Dentistry).
 There are others that are accepted in various countries, but these are the most common.